 The Liberal (Coalition) Party (who currently controls the Australian federal government) has committed to an emissions reduction target of 26 to 28 percent below 2005 levels by 2030.
-However greenhouse gas emissions have increased for three consecutive years and there are calls for the government to revise their ‘weak’ target and do more to reduce carbon pollution.
-Despite the criticism over the emissions increase, Energy Minister Mr Frydenberg said in a statement that “Australia was, “[continuing] to close the gap on the 2030 target”.
+However, greenhouse gas emissions have increased for three consecutive years and there are calls for the government to revise their ‘weak’ target and do more to reduce carbon pollution.
+Despite the criticism over the emissions increase, Energy Minister Mr Josh Frydenberg said in a statement that “Australia was, “[continuing] to close the gap on the 2030 target”.

 Key Climate Actions

 The Coalition scrapped the Clean Energy Target (CET) last year and introduced their new National Energy Guarantee (NEG) requiring energy retailers to source a percentage of electricity from sources such as coal, batteries and hydro to ensure reliable supply.
-The NEG also requires retailers to buy enough efficient energy to ensure Australia meet its Paris Agreement obligations.
+The NEG also requires retailers to buy enough efficient energy to ensure Australia meets its Paris Agreement obligations.
 There are no subsidies provided to retailers under this plan.
 If retailers pass on costs, the consumer is essentially the one who pays.
 Australia is responsible for just 1.3 percent of global carbon emissions.
 Because of this low contribution to global warming and a fear that energy prices will increase, some within the community feel that the Australian government should follow the United States and leave the Paris Agreement.

 Labor’s clean energy plan is completely different.
 The party wants to introduce an emissions trading scheme (ETS), a carbon pricing scheme that ensures ‘big polluters’ pay for their greenhouse gas emissions.
 This market-based scheme allows businesses to work out the cheapest and most effective way to operate and gives big polluters the opportunity to buy permits from low polluters (hence the term ‘trade’ in emissions trading scheme).
-Tax payers are left out of the equation according to the Labor party.
+Taxpayers are left out of the equation according to the Labor party.
 However, Labor has had a hard time selling the ETS policy for two reasons:

 - corporations do not want to pay additional costs, and